dmillang/blog-section-grid/README.md

 # CSS Grid Feature Section
-This is a simple Blog post layout with a nav, two sidebars, content with header, image and copy.
+This is a responsive Blog post layout with a nav, two sidebars, content with header, image and copy.

 * Includes
     * display: grid